2021 Cherry Blossom Tour of Japan – Classic Route

-We leave the greater Tokyo today and head south by train to Hakone, a scenic hot springs resort area located in the mountains near Mt Fuji.
+We leave Greater Tokyo today and head south by train to Hakone, a scenic hot springs resort area located in the mountains near Mt Fuji.

 We pass by the checkpoint of the Old Hakone Highway, the main route between Tokyo and Kyoto in the feudal period and used by retinues of foot-soldiers and traders for centuries.
 At Lake Ashi we hop on board the ‘Viking’ ship that plies the lake, aiming to catching a view of Mt Fuji in the distance.

-Tonight you experience your first stay at a ryokan, or traditional Japanese inn.
+Tonight you experience your first stay at a ryokan, or traditional Japanese inn, with western style bedding.
 Here you enjoy a multi-course kaiseki dinner and your first soak in an authentic onsen, a mineral hot springs spa.
-After a full-day sightseeing, you’ll understand why a soak in the therapeutic waters remains the favourite recreational past-time of the Japanese.
+After a full-day sightseeing, you’ll understand why a soak in the therapeutic waters remains the favourite recreational pastime of the Japanese.